kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   to the `resource.k8s.io` API group — a one-time API surface cost (justified by the per-request scoping and reuse by KEP-5993, but still a new field).
 - Affinity locks are purely in-memory with no API or status field to inspect which devices are locked to which values.
-Debugging lock state requires scheduler logs.
+Debugging lock state in alpha requires scheduler logs; a future enhancement (tracked under Beta graduation) is to surface effective lock state via scheduler-side metrics, scheduler Events on Pending pods, aggregation over existing `ResourceClaim.status.allocation`, or a dedicated scheduler-owned API resource — exact mechanism TBD.

 ## Alternatives